 It should have been unveiled at the CP+ Camera & Photo Imaging Show 2014.
 It should have featured an identical 50-megapixel CMOS sensor made by Sony found in the Hasselblad H5D-50c and Phase One IQ250.
 Also, it should have been capable of capturing 4K videos.

 Well, here is the Pentax 645Z, a medium format camera with a 51.4-megapixel CMOS image sensor manufactured by Sony which can shoot 4K videos only in timelapse mode.
 Still, it is one of the first medium format shooters capable of recording movies and one which will become available for an amazingly-low price this summer.

 Pentax 645Z medium format camera with 51.4-megapixel CMOS image sensor announced by Ricoh

 Ricoh continues the tradition of Pentax medium format cameras with the introduction of the 645Z.
-The company calls it a “game-changer”, a bold claim, but one which is backed-up by diverse features and a small price, as stated above.
+The company calls it a “game-changer”

 The Sony-made 51.4-megapixel CMOS sensor is capable of recording high-quality photos with stunning details, great colors, while providing rich shadow recovery.

 CMOS sensors allow the use of high ISO settings, so Ricoh has confirmed that the new Pentax 645Z offers a maximum ISO sensitivity of 204,800.

 The shooter supports RAW files, but its maximum continuous shooting speed of 3fps can be achieved only when shooting JPEGs and it can be attributed to the processing power of the PRIME III engine.

 This medium format cameras records full HD videos at 60i frame rate